roqavuk/roqavuk.github.io/shadow.md

 - Inconsistency
 - Forever alone loser clearly a whimp undesirable, [see also](https://nplusonemag.com/issue-35/fiction-drama/the-feminist/)
 - drawn-out death alone
-- failing people and people who I have failed
-- breaking off contact with people
 - being unworthy of my friends
 - profiting from how the world is unfair
--